 Before you go rushing off firing random emails to a bunch of companies, we would like to help you to be successful by giving you a glimpse from the other side of the table.

 As a popular equestrian brand, we get requests for sponsorship daily, A few years ago, we decided to streamline our processes to make it fairer on everyone who went to the trouble of reaching out to us.
 For that reason, we now have different programs.
-Our Sponsored Rider program is open to riders who compete at the highest levels, usually have ridden for their country or placed at top rated shows and are 'recognized.'
+Our Sponsored Rider program is open to riders who compete at the highest levels, usually have ridden for their country or placed regularly at nationally ranked shows and are 'recognized.'
 These riders all hold Professional Level status and make their living solely from competing and training.

-Next we have our 'Trainer' program.
+Next we have our 'Trainer' Ambassador program.
 These riders usually run their own barns, have 10 plus horses in training and have their own stable of students.
 They too are Professional Level status and make their living solely from competing and training.